 – Old Testament and/or New Testament exegesis: 8 cps

 – Church History and/or Theology: 8 cps

-– Independent study that relates to the student’s non-theological area of study to the Christian faith (IN490): 4 cps
+– Independent study that relates to a non-theological area or study of the Christian faith (IN490): 4 cps

 – Elective units, including a maximum of 8 cps Type B Electives (if offered): 20 cps